 While some may wonder where the time has gone, others may feel like they have been stuck in a continual time loop, living the same day repeatedly with no end in sight.
 What started in late 2019 and moved around the globe rapidly in early 2020 has now entered a new, less than desirable stage as we head into summer.

 Our access to information has been extraordinary.
 Numerous public health-focused websites have become go-to sources for information, we get regular reports containing volumes of data, and public health sites provide many recommendations and guidance.
 In the US, Federal, State and Local government officials and public health agencies issue guidance, directives and orders regarding the spread of COVID-19.
 We are now mid-way through July and worldwide we have seen over 13 million cases to date and nearly 600,000 people have died as a result of contracting COVID-19.
 We are all now familiar with the concept of “super spreaders” and that some people are infectious to others before onset of symptoms.
 We are still learning about the nature of asymptomatic people and risk of transmission.
 Key guidance on how we should protect ourselves and others comes from this continued learning, but there is still much to learn.
 One example that illustrates this is a statement from the CDC related to what defines a close contact exposure.
-An excerpt from the CDC COVID-19 website currently says, “Data are insufficient to precisely define the duration of time that constitutes a prolonged exposure.
+An excerpt from the CDC COVID-19 website (no longer functional) said, “Data are insufficient to precisely define the duration of time that constitutes a prolonged exposure.
 Recommendations vary on the length of time of exposure, but 15 minutes of close exposure can be used as an operational definition.
 Brief interactions are less likely to result in transmission; however, symptoms and the type of interaction (e.g., did the infected person cough directly into the face of the exposed individual) remain important.”

 In the US we have seen many states lift shelter-in-place orders and move into stage 2 but we are now seeing a roll-back of some phased reopening steps.
 What have we learned so far about COVID-19, efforts to “flatten the curve” and the role of the public in this pandemic?